alanng10/Secane/Docue/Web/a.md

 The implone is done with machane.

 Web browser has Class Lang System.
-The System is config with practic.
+The System is config with limitel.

 Tool module list and dependent module list is avail to be import by module that is execute by the System.